arun-gupta/arun-gupta.github.io/eks-multi-nodegroup/index.md

 # Amazon EKS Cluster with Multiple Node Groups

 This document explains how to create an Amazon EKS cluster with two node groups.
-The first node group has upto 2 GPUs and the second node group has up to 4 CPUs.
+The first node group has up to 2 GPUs and the second node group has up to 4 CPUs.
 This is useful if you want to run ML and non-ML workloads on the same cluster.
 Nodes are labeled with `role: gpu` and `role: cpu`.

 ## Create EKS cluster